Orchid Daze

 Orchid Daze returns to the Fuqua Orchid Center Feb.
-8 – April 13 featuring the scintillating beauty of orchids by using a variety of reflective media.
+14 – April 12, featuring the Garden’s annual celebration of its beloved signature plant collection.

 About the Exhibition

-Orchid Daze, the Garden’s annual celebration of its signature plant collection, blooms through April 13 with a dazzling exhibition making use of the abundant natural light in the Fuqua Conservatory and Orchid Center.
+Orchid Daze, the Garden’s annual celebration of its beloved signature plant collection, opens on Valentine’s Day with a dazzling burst of color and fragrance filling gallery-like spaces.

 About the Collection